pablovegan/Python-tips-tools/README.md

 _Note: sometimes it complaints too much so you may just turn it off..._

+_Tip: this is not the only use of type annotations.
+You can also check that the correct types are inputed when innitializing an object with [`pydantic`](https://docs.pydantic.dev/latest/)._

 ## Bit more advanced stuff

 ### Code acceleration